Physical Computing Series

 My initial concept involved a 3D printed character jumping into a portal and re-emerging as a 2D drawing in an infinite loop.

-I animated the subject in Autodesk Maya, carefully considering the 360-degree silhouette so the animation would be legible from any angle.
+The 3D version was animated in Autodesk Maya, with careful consideration for the 360-degree silhouette so the animation would be legible from any angle.

 Prototyping & Wiring